-Unfortunately, that is the problem, glaucoma can go undetected for a long time without any warning signs or symptoms until a significant amount of irreversible damage has occurred because it occurs in the periphery.
-To mark World Glaucoma Week, let’s look at the causes, signs and treatment of glaucoma.
+Glaucoma is the ocular disease where vision is slowly lost due to gradual damage to the optic nerve.
+There are a few different types of glaucoma but the end result is the same – permanent loss of peripheral vision.
+Unfortunately, glaucoma can go undetected for a long time without any warning signs or symptoms until a significant amount of irreversible damage has occurred because it occurs in the periphery.

 2 in 100 Australians will develop Glaucoma in their lifetime